 As an experienced DWI lawyer, Chris Connelly will evaluate this defense based upon:

 - The existence of a breath or blood sample by police

 - The length and reasons for any delay

 - Whether you were required to pay a bond to get released without proper reasoning

 - Whether your efforts to get your own independent test were frustrated by the delay

-More Than 25 Years of Driving While Impaired Defense Experience
+More Than 25 Years Of Drunk Driving Defense Experience

 Whether it is your first offense or you have multiple DWI offenses, it is important to protect yourself and aggressively fight these accusations.
 Criminal defense attorney Chris Connelly has more than 25 years of legal experience.
 He will fight to protect your rights and your interests.